Congratulations!

 God has already sanctified you spiritually, but you have to sanctify yourself physically.
 That means you must set yourself apart from the rest of the unsaved world.
 That doesn’t mean you should avoid people, but it does mean that you can’t do many of the things you used to do before you got saved.
 You can’t go to some of the places you used to go, if God would not approve; and you can’t say many of the things you used to say, if God would not approve.
 And you have to be very careful what type of people you hang out with, as they may influence you to fall back into some of your old habits.
 You can still see your friends and family, and, in fact, you should; but, now, your purpose for seeing them should be more than to just hang out.
 You should be looking for opportunities to share the Gospel with them.
 You should want to see them get saved too.

 As you sanctify yourself, you may find that many of your family and friends will treat you somewhat differently than before.
 They may not call like they used to, and they may not come to see you as often as they did before.
-In fact, they might stop associating with you altogether.
+In fact, some might stop associating with you altogether.
 If this happens, do not be angry with them.
 This is merely part of the sanctification process.
 While you are separating yourself from your old life, God is separating your old life from you; and He is ensuring that those who may be offended by your new lifestyle won’t become an obstacle to your spiritual growth.
 It can be painful, but it is necessary.

 Confess your sins.